Benchmarking Physics-Informed Neural Networks and Boundary Elements Methods for Wave Scattering: Introduction

-The BEM can be a good reference for scattering problems governed by the Helmholtz equation.
+Comparisons must be designed to avoid systematically underestimating or overestimating the performance of either approach.
+For example, this can be achieved by comparing solution times across methods with different accuracies, or by benchmarking against numerical methods that are not optimal for the specific problem.
+Therefore, the use of a strong, problem-appropriate baseline is essential to assess the true capabilities and limitations of machine learning methods for solving PDEs.
+For scattering problems governed by the Helmholtz equation, the BEM provides a particularly appropriate reference.
 In contrast to domain-based methods such as FEM, BEM enforces the radiation condition at infinity and requires discretization only on the boundary of the scatterer.
 This reduces the dimensionality of the problem and eliminates the need for artificial boundary truncation.
-For these reasons, BEM is an appropriate baseline for evaluating the performance of PINNs.\\
+For these reasons, BEM is an appropriate baseline for evaluating the performance of PINNs in the case of scattering problems.\\

-An important aspect of machine learning methods such as PINNs is their ability to approximate solutions beyond the stabilized training domain \citep{bonfanti_generalization_2024}.
+An important characteristic of machine learning methods such as PINNs is their potential to approximate solutions beyond the stabilized training domain \citep{bonfanti_generalization_2024}.
 This allows the model to estimate the solution at locations different from the original training points.
 However, unlike BEM, PINNs do not directly enforce the Sommerfeld radiation condition, which can result in inaccuracies in the far field, such as incorrect decay of the scattered wave at large distances.
 To address this issue, domain truncation techniques such as Perfectly Matched Layers (PML) or Absorbing Boundary Conditions (ABC) are typically employed \citep{berenger_perfectly_1994,bermudez_optimal_2007,komatitsch_unsplit_2007}.
 Therefore, a direct comparison between methods is necessary to evaluate their performance and to understand how each approach handles the physical constraints associated with scattering problems.\\